 Well, it depends, but we like to think so.
 In GuruWalk we want to expand this way of knowing new cities all over the world.
 Initially, it only existed in Germany, but over the years, it is increasingly common to find free tours anywhere in the world.
 Not only in countries like Spain, Italy, United Kingdom, Portugal or Greece, but also in America (Colombia, Peru, United States, Mexico…), Asia (Vietnam, Japan, India…), Oceania (Australia…) or Africa (South Africa, Uganda, Congo …).

 This means that anywhere in the world that there is a local guide wanting to show your city, you can do it through our platform.
 The limit lies in the curiosity of each one when exploring the world in which we live.
+You can compare different free walking tours to choice the best for you.

 There are many official guides who choose to offer paid tours and free tours , combining both services in their day to day.
 If you want to know more about how to create your first tour or how our guide community works, you can see it on this page: How to become a free tour guide?